NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • Medical records

-• Information and documents bothering on security
+• Information and documents bothering security

 How Do I Find Court Records in Nebraska?

 The first step to take when trying to obtain court records in Nebraska is to find out the court where such documents are filed.
-The courthouses where proceedings take place in Nebraska typically keep records of court cases.
+The courthouses where proceedings occur in Nebraska typically keep records of court cases.
 Nebraska court records include civil court trials, misdemeanor court cases, divorce court cases, traffic court citations, and felony court cases.
 These records are publicly accessible in many ways, but interested persons must know what they seek and where to find them.
 Nebraska court records are available online and in courthouses.

 The Nebraska Judgment Case Search also provides information on both County and District Court cases.
 It allows users to find court records using general case information such as judgment date, court type, county, and case type.
-Search results are typically free on this platform, but individuals who choose to view cases' details will pay a $1 fee.
-The fee is taken from users' Nebraska.gov account, implying that users must create accounts to use this service.
+Search results are typically free on this platform, but individuals who view cases' details will pay a $1 fee.
+The fee is taken from users' Nebraska.gov accounts, implying that users must create accounts to use this service.

 How Do I Find the Supreme Court and Court of Appeals Court Records in Nebraska?